Home / Blog / College Life / Guide to College Dorm Move-Out Day

 1. Take Down Dorm Decorations

-As much as you love the way you decorated your dorm room, it won’t help you study and should be one of the first things to be packed up.
+As much as you love the way you decorated your dorm room, it won’t help you study.
+Since these aren’t technically a necessity, these are a good option to take down first.
+It’ll be easy to check off the to-do list!

 2. Gather Packing Supplies